Robert M. Walter: Astrology, homeopathy

-It is important to note that Walter did not restrict his esoteric interests to anthroposophy.
-He became also a proficient astrologer and was regarded as one of the leading authorities in this area in Poland.
+Walter also became also an astrologer and was regarded as one of the leading authorities in this area in Poland.
 One of his aspirations was to formulate the cognitive conditions under which astrology could again become a field of university research.
 He wanted to enable the dethroned former "queen" of sciences to enter again into the circle of investigations of the highest scientific quality, and protect it against amateurism which breeds its popularity from ignorance and prejudices of the masses.
 Another of his strivings in this field was to reconcile astrological and psychological diagnosis of personality.
 He was of the opinion that both disciplines produce similar diagnoses though use different concepts.
 He also authored a synthetic astrological typology which he presented in a lecture to the Polish Psychological Society and which was published posthumously in 1994.

 In 2000 one of the leading Polish newspapers published an article by Polish psychologist, psychotherapist and author Wojciech Eichelberger, in which Eichelberger described the meeting with Robert Walter as the moment when he came to believe in astrology.
 Both men agreed to carry out a simple experiment: Eichelberger supplied Walter with hours, dates, places of birth and sex of three people who were his patients without revealing their names.
 Three weeks later the men met again and each of them read his analysis of those people.
 Eichelberger admitted with astonishment that two of Walter's analyses were as accurate as his own.
 "I could not believe my ears, hearing that a man who had never seen the people he talked about presented complex, intimate details of their lives and dates of the most important events of their lives and in elegant language described the essence of their psychological problems".

 Of lesser importance but nevertheless also significant was Walter's involvement in homeopathy.
 It is known that he studied this discipline already after his imprisonment, and later became quite proficient in that field, able to successfully prescribe homeopathic medicaments himself.
 As mentioned before, he also became the chairman of the Homeopathic Society in Poland.
 His activities in that field are extensively described by a well-known Polish homeopath, Stanislaw Jedrzejczyk.